Don’t let the Department of Revenue take your license

 - Challenging the credibility of a witness

-- Making argument to the trial court about the nature and quality of the evidence
+- Making an argument to the trial court about the nature and quality of the evidence

 Don’t fall into the same trap.
 There was more that could have been done in this case to challenge the probable cause standard of review.

-For more relevant DUI defense information, check out these blog posts:
+For more relevant DWI defense information, check out these blog posts: